Corinthians advances to final at Club World Cup

 TOKYO (AP) -- Peruvian striker Paolo Guerrero scored in the first half Wednesday as Brazilian side Corinthians beat Egypt's Al-Ahly 1-0 to advance to the final of the Club World Cup.

 Midfielder Douglas sent a perfect cross into the box and Guerrero rose up to make an angled header past the outstretched arms of Al-Ahly goalkeeper Sherif Ekramy in the 30th minute.

 The Copa Libertadores winners will face the either Champions League winners Chelsea or CONCACAF champions Monterrey of Mexico in the final on Dec.
 16 at Yokohama Stadium.
 The second semifinal is Thursday.

-The Brazilian team dominated the first half at Toyota Stadium but Al-Alhy came out with more purpose after the break.
+Al-Ahly came out playing better after the break.
 Substitute Mohamed Aboutrika went close to an equalizer in the 70th minute with a long-range attempt that was just wide of the target and Walid Soliman hit a ball over the crossbar with five minutes left.

 A large contingent of Corinthian fans that traveled from Brazil made sure the South American champions were the crowd favorite.

 Al-Ahly, which beat Japan's Sanfrecce Hiroshima 2-1 in the quarterfinals, was appearing in its fourth Club World Cup.